 Almost as an afterthought, when my 12th grader started using Straighterline this past semester, I decided to enroll my 10th grader- for just one month.
 My goal was for them to share the textbook I’d just purchased for my older son.
 Efficiency is always an important part of our budget.
 They’d share the text, learn lessons together (mostly) and we’d assess after the first class.
-(NOTE: In our second month, Straighterline’s policy for books changed, and a free edition of an eBook was included with each course’s tuition, so we ended up not spending anything on books after the first month!)
+(NOTE: In our second month, Straighterline’s policy for books changed, and they started to include the eBook with each course’s tuition, so we ended up not spending anything on textbooks after the first month!)

 As you read the schedule, I list each course and credit earned in the month that I purchased it, not the month he completed it.
 Some courses were completed in a week, others in a month, and others took longer still.
 As an example, Nutrition and American Government, courses he’d already taken in homeschool, took him only 1 week each, but writing-intensive courses like English Composition I & II took him about 7 weeks each.

 As I write this, he enters his final month of the school year with Straighterline and me.
 We take a summer vacation, so I’m ready to wrap things up with our kids by Memorial Day.
 He has completed everything except Chemistry and English II.
 He has 3 more papers to write for English II and hasn’t started their chemistry course.
 Since he’s been doing Chemistry with Lab all school year with me, I expect Straighterline’s General Chemistry I to go smoothly and take about 2 weeks.
 Writing, for him, is a long and arduous process.
 I expect he’ll struggle through until the very end.